-Many attorneys around the country want to help asylum-seekers by taking a pro bono case, but don’t have the necessary experience and guidance to provide zealous and confident representation.
-VECINA mentors are nationally recognized experts to attorneys who have taken on pro bono cases.
+Many attorneys around the country want to help asylum-seekers and other vulnerable immigrant populations by taking a pro bono case, but don’t have the necessary experience and guidance to provide zealous and confident representation.
+VECINA mentors are nationally recognized experts who guide attorneys who have taken on pro bono cases.

 How It Works